pjferg/R_perf_mgmt/Preparation/Preparation.md

     observations) and 14 variables (or measures).
       - As I explained in class, each row is a player-game observation (i.e., a player’s performance measures for an individual game).
-  - The second row down gives us the names of the first eight variables in our data set.
-The notes at the bottom of the table tell us that there are ‘6 more variables’ not reported in the output.
+  - The second row down gives us the names of the first six variables in our data set.
+The notes at the bottom of the table tell us that there are ‘8 more variables’ not reported in the output.
       - This is a limit of viewing a data set in this fashion: if the data set is ‘too wide’, you only see the first few variables.
   - The third row down tells us the ‘types’ of variables in our data